radhey24h/devOpsSession/README.md

     docker stop 4bb7ec00c5b4 => (docker will stop the container 4bb7ec00c5b4) docker rm 4cb626f61e55 => (docker will remove the container 4cb626f61e55)

-# a: for angular application (build and run docker image on your local)
+# For angular application (build and run docker image on your local)
     docker build -f Dockerfile -t ang-app . => (go inside project folder and run command to build and tag an image) docker run -it -p 3000:80 ang-app  => (docker will run the image ang-app in interactive mode on 3000 port ) docker run -D -p 3000:80 ang-app  => (docker will run the image ang-app in dettach mode on 3000 port )

-# a: for react application (build and run docker image on your local)
+# For react application (build and run docker image on your local)
     docker build -f Dockerfile -t react-app . => (go inside project folder and run command to build and tag an image) docker run -it -p 3000:80 react-app  => (docker will run the image ang-app in interactive mode on 3000 port ) docker run -D -p 3000:80 react-app  => (docker will run the image ang-app in dettach mode on 3000 port )

+# For dotnet core API application (build and run docker image on your local)
+ will provide details very soon..

+# For nde js application (build and run docker image on your local)
+ will provide details very soon..

+# For django API application (build and run docker image on your local)
+ will provide details very soon..

+# docker compose file
+ will provide details very soon..

+# CI/CD with github actions
+ will provide details very soon..

+# CI/CD with AZURE DevOps
+ will provide details very soon..

+# CI/CD with Jenkins
+ will provide details very soon..

+# docker kubernates
+ will provide details very soon..

+# terraform with AZURE
+ will provide details very soon..

+# terraform with AWS
+ will provide details very soon..

 # docker sql server local setup
     docker pull mcr.microsoft.com/mssql/server:2019-latest   =>